James Wallace (Royal Navy officer)

-Sir James Wallace (1731–6 March 1803) was an officer of the Royal Navy.
+Admiral Sir James Wallace (1731–6 March 1803) was an officer of the Royal Navy.
 He served for a time as a colonial governor.

 Career in England

 Wallace was born in Loddon, Norfolk in 1731 and was the son of Thomas and Mary (née Beamish) Wallace (married 1725) of Loddon.
 He had a brother William Wallace (b.
 1730) and a sister Mary Wallace (b.
 1727).
 His grandfather William Wallace was a son of William Wallace (b.
 1632) a younger brother of Thomas Wallace the 2nd Baronet of Craige.
 His uncle James Wallace (b.
 1691 d.
 1778) reared his illegitimate daughter Frances (b.
 1751).
 He entered the Royal Navy in 1746.
 He was promoted to lieutenant in 1755, and having served in the West Indies and Mediterranean in 1760, he was promoted to commander in 1762.
 He joined the North American Station in 1763.

 An American loyalist

 Promoted to post-captain, Wallace was given command of the sixth-rate HMS Rose in November 1771.
 In 1774 Wallace set sail in Rose for North America where he was to be based.
 He married Anne (or Ann) Wright in 1775 in Georgia.
 In July 1776 Wallace became the captain of HMS Experiment (a 50-gun ship).
 Wallace was sent to England with the military dispatches in 1777 and was knighted on 13 February 1777.

 In 1778 the American rebels seized the British ship Alert and quickly outfitting it the American rebels used it to set fire to two other vessels carrying hay.
 Wallace came to the rescue with his ship Experiment and recaptured Alert and by quick action Wallace saved the ship from being burnt by the rebels.